 Read to start your own podcast?
 Learn the nitty-gritty details of starting your own show in our comprehensive guide.
 Learn how to start a podcast.

 Editing your show could be as simple as chopping off five seconds of silence at the beginning of your recording.
 Or it might be as complex as meticulously arranging dozens of clips on a 20-channel multi-track session.
 To find the right process for your podcast, let’s start with two editing options to retouch your episodes.
 These approaches are typically how every new podcaster starts out.
 We recommend using a blend of each.

 The simplest form of editing involves two simple steps.
 1) “top and tail” and 2) minimum processing.

-Top and tail means to cut the parts of the recording before the content starts, and after it ends.
-You don’t touch anything in-between.
-That all stays in, as it was recorded.
+“Top and tail” means to cut the parts of the recording before the content starts and after it ends.
+Don’t touch anything in-between.
+It all stays in as it was recorded.

 Finally, there’s the wider “content edit” approach.
 Instead of making time consuming micro-cuts, you make macro-cuts: removing entire segments.